-How to become a Voiceover – 10 things you need to know.
+How to Become a Voiceover – 10 things you need to know.

 If I had a pound for every time I had been asked during the past six months, ‘How do I become a Voiceover Artist?’, I would have £48.
 Whilst not a substantial sum of money it did make me think about adding some pages to my website with some information people might find useful.

 I have been a voice actor for 15 years.
-I trained as an actor at the Royal Central School of Speech and Drama and have alternating between ‘face’ acting and ‘not-face’ acting since 2008.
+I trained as an actor at the Royal Central School of Speech and Drama and have been alternating between ‘face’ acting and ‘not-face’ acting since 2008.

 You have probably landed on this page because you have always longed to get in to voiceover or maybe you are tired of people telling you what a great voice you have.
 Hopefully after reading/skimming through this post you will know a little more about what you need to get started.
 I’m not going to sugarcoat it, its not easy.
 It’s not for everyone.
 A get rich quick scheme it certainly isn’t.
 It takes time and patience.
 I may be biased but I think the rewards are well worth the effort.